You want smart political talk without the meltdowns?

 And nine o'clock Dallas.

-I know I know you love uh you love yourself some JR Ewing and some Dallas.
+I know you love yourself some JR Ewing and some Dallas, too.

 Yes, yes.